khanfarabi/IJCNN-23/README.md

 Small Warrant Data Application: To execute the code using Warrant texts in Code folder please run the notebook named Zero_Shot_Warrant_Data_Application.ipynb

-Supervised Algorithm Comparison: To exceute for Reuter data in Code folder please run the notebook named Zero-Shot_vs_Supervised_Reuters_Data.ipynb, and To exceute for Yahoo-Answers-Topic data in Code folder please run the notebook named Zer-Shot_vs_Supervised_Yahoo_Data.ipynbnb
+Supervised Algorithm Comparison: To exceute for Reuter data in Code folder please run the notebook named Zero-Shot_vs_Supervised_Reuters_Data.ipynb, and to exceute for Yahoo-Answers-Topic data in Code folder please run the notebook named Zer-Shot_vs_Supervised_Yahoo_Data.ipynbnb